 When a tooth goes missing, it’s not just the visible crown that disappears, but the supporting root structure below it as well.
 In the past, most tooth replacements only bring back the crown, but this makes the new teeth much less stable compared to natural dental structure.
 Thankfully, dental implants fully address this problem, using artificial titanium tooth roots placed within the jawbone to support the replacement teeth above the gum line.
 For patients who are hoping to permanently put their tooth loss behind them, there is no better option, and they can get everything they need right here at Queen Creek Complete Dental.
-Our state-of-the-art practice offers efficiency, comfort, and long-lasting, high-quality results.
-To learn more and schedule a consultation with Dr. Jafari, contact us today.
+Our state-of-the-art dental office offers efficiency, comfort, and long-lasting, high-quality results.
+To learn more and schedule a consultation for dental implants in Queen Creek with Dr. Jafari, contact us today.

 Why Choose Queen Creek Complete Dental for Dental Implants?

 - Digital Implant Placement Guarantees a Fast & Pain-Free Procedure

 - Treatment Designed to Look Great & Last for 30+ Years

 - Can Replace One Tooth, Multiple Teeth, or an Entire Smile

 Because dental implants restore 100% of a missing tooth, they offer many advantages over traditional bridges and dentures:

 - Implant patients are able to eat whatever they like because their new teeth are rooted within the jawbone, meaning they won't slip over time.

 - Every implant root is topped with a custom-made restoration that’s personally designed by Dr. Jafari, giving them a natural appearance that fully restores someone’s smile.